-Right in the heart of downtown is South Main, an artsy neighborhood home to hip art galleries, boutiques and restaurants, as well as some of Memphis’ most popular cultural attractions.
-The National Civil Rights Museum at the Lorraine Motel is here, as is the Orpheum Theatre.
+Right in the heart of downtown is South Main Historic Arts District, an artsy neighborhood home to hip art galleries, boutiques and restaurants, as well as some of Memphis’ most popular cultural attractions.
+The National Civil Rights Museum at the Lorraine Motel is here, as is The Orpheum Theatre.

 Spend the morning perusing paintings and sculptures by local, national and international artists that rival the works of galleries in major U.S. cities, then stop into the Arcade Restaurant.
 “Memphis’ oldest café” has been around since 1919, and it’s still serving up breakfast favorites like sweet potato pancakes and Eggs Redneck.